Warts are almost universal in the population; they affect patients of all ages but are most common among children and are uncommon among older people.

-For treatment of anogenital warts, see also treatment of human papillomavirus infection Treatment Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more .
+For treatment of anogenital warts, see also treatment of human papillomavirus infection Treatment Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more .

 In immunocompetent patients, common warts usually spontaneously regress within 2 to 4 years, but some linger for many years.
 Numerous treatments are available.
 Destructive methods include electrocautery, cryosurgery with liquid nitrogen, and laser surgery.
 Salicylic acid (SCA) preparations are also commonly used.

 Which method is used depends on the location and severity of involvement.